AdaptiveBProcess/DeclarativeProcessSimulation/README.md

 git submodule update --init --recursive

 ```
-For Simod it is necessary to update version with this commands
+For Simod and GenerativeLSTM it is necessary to update version with this commands

 ```
-cd Simod-2.3.1
+cd GenerativeLSTM
 git checkout Declarative-Process
 cd ..
 Generative LSTM branch

 ```
-cd GenerativeLSTM
+cd Simod-2.3.1
 git checkout v2.3.1
 cd ..